Unbelievable (short story collection)

 Unbelievable is the second in a series of collections of short stories by Australian author Paul Jennings.
 It was first released in 1987.

 The stories

 "Pink Bow Tie"

-A pupil is in trouble for dyeing his hair white, so he has to explain to the principal, who wears a pink bow tie, that it's not his fault, and it's because of the Age Rager, a machine that can make you any age you want.
+A boy is in trouble for coming to school with white hair, so he has to explain to the principal, who wears a pink bow tie, that it's not his fault, and it's because of the Age Rager, a machine that can make you any age you want.